 In the following we'll refer to the response headers, since the request headers are automatically set by the browser.

-A special header defined in the CORS spec must be sent by the server in each response to allow access to a resource:
+A special header defined in the CORS specification must be sent by the server in each response to allow access to a resource:

 To allow any domain to access resources the header can be set to a wildcard: